Mr-Carrot0/spear-guy/spear-guy-notes/items/The-Spear-Of-Destruction.md

   - weapon
 ---

-An ancient artifact of the church, designed to obliterate weapons, rather than a direct offence
+An ancient artifact of the church, designed to obliterate weapons, rather than damaging amour or inflicting wounds.